TO: All Department of State Employees (Other than Career Senior Executive Service, Presidential Appointees, and Political Appointees)

 Political Activities Abroad

-In addition to the restrictions enumerated below, 3 FAM 4123.3 prohibits U.S. citizen employees and their spouses and family members from engaging in partisan political activities abroad related to U.S. elections.
-This prohibition includes attending campaign rallies and other partisan political events, except in a nonpartisan official capacity.
+In addition to the restrictions enumerated below, 3 FAM 4123.3 contains long-standing Department rules restricting U.S. citizen employees and their spouses and family members from engaging in partisan political activities abroad related to U.S. elections.
+This prohibition includes attending campaign rallies and other partisan political events.

 - Registering to vote and voting